The Tasmanian Museum and Art Gallery, on Hobart’s historic waterfront near Salamanca, is the second oldest museum in Australia.

 When: Open Tuesday to Sunday 10am – 4pm.
 For public holiday and seasonal opening hours visit their website.

-Local Tip: Enjoy lunch (including a local Tassie wine or beer) at the museum’s Courtyard Cafe or wander down to the waterfront for fish and chips from one of the seafood punts.
+Local Tip: After visiting the museum, wander down to the waterfront for fish and chips from one of the seafood punts.

 Take the Quiz